shivannis/xandr-docs-public/xandr-docs/articles/invest/apps.md

 ---
-Title : Apps
-Description : Learn about product details and permissions for the apps grapeshot and comScore Agent
+title: Microsoft Invest - Apps description : Learn about product details and permissions for the apps grapeshot and comScore Agent

 ---

-# Apps
+# Apps in Microsoft Invest

 This documentation explains product details and permissions for the following apps: